FHantke/brave-browser-wiki/Brave’s-Use-of-Referral-Codes.md

-**Update: As of 11/23/20, Brave has mostly shut down the creators referral program.** See https://brave.com/referral-program-update/ for details.
-Referral codes are still used for the other purposes mentioned in this page.

 ## What are referral codes?

 Referral codes, or ref codes for short, are 6-character alphanumeric codes used in Brave on all platforms, including mobile, to identify where the build was downloaded from.